 BIOGRAPHY

-Mathilde Walter Clark is a writer of novels, short stories, essays and drama.
-She was born in Copenhagen and grew up in Denmark with her Danish mother, and from the age of 11 spent summers with her American father and his family in St. Louis, USA.
+MATHILDE WALTER CLARK is a writer of novels, short stories and essays.
+She was born in 1970 Copenhagen and grew up in Denmark with her Danish mother, and from the age of 11 spent summers with her American father and his family in St. Louis, USA.
 In her 20's she earned a Master’s Degree in Danish and Philosophy from Roskilde and New York University.
-Her first novel, Thorsten Madsens Ego, from 2004 was written from the perspective of the protagonist’s ego.
-In 2006 she was awared the Carlsberg Foundations Discovery of the Year and the 3-year Scholarship from the Danish Art Foundation.
+Her first novel, Thorsten Madsens Ego, written from the perspective of the protagonist’s ego, was published in 2004.
+In 2006 she recieved Discovery of the Year Prize from the Carlsberg Foundation and the 3-year Scholarship from the Danish Art Foundation.
+Her breakthrough novel Lone Star from 2018 was awarded by The Danish Art Foundation, and was nominated for The Danish Broadcasting Cooperation’s Novel Award in 2019.
+Lone Star was published in the US by Deep Vellum Publishing in 2021.
+In 2020 followed a book of personal essays Huset uden ende (The House With No End), to great critical acclaim.
+In 2023 she published two bestselling books on animals, the essay Hvordan man laver dyr (How to Make Animals) and Det blinde øje (A Blind Eye), a the genre-defying work which Weekendavisen called "an eminent hybrid between novel, essay and investigative journalism" and was named "one of the most important books of the year," by Kristeligt Dagblad.
+It is nominated to Politikens Literature Prize, the Montana Prize, the Critics Award and the winner of Weekendavisen’s Literature Prize.

-Her books & texts have been published in USA, Norway, Serbia, China, India and Germany.
+Her books, short stories and essays have been published in USA, Norway, Serbia, China, India and Germany.

 Selected interviews in English